 SUNTEX

-Lightweight woven solar textile
+Lightweight solar textile for architecture

 weaving, solar fabric, textile architecture, energy harvesting